MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 > [!NOTE]
 > As of PowerShell 7.2, the **Files** parameter only accepts `.ps1` files on
 > Windows.
 If another file type is provided an error is thrown.
 This behavior
 > is Windows specific.
-On other platforms, PowerShell will attempt to run other
+On other platforms, PowerShell attempts to run other
 > file types.

 ### -Command | -c